rbpolim/rbpolim/README.md

 # Hi 👋, I'm Polim

-I work mainly on the frontend writing ReactJS code, however I'm also becoming interested in the fullstack approach, with some knowledge around NodeJS and GraphQL that I aim to build on through personal projects.
+I currently work as a frontend developer writing code in *ReactJS & TypeScript*, and I'm committed to the fullstack approach.
+With knowledge about NodeJS and GraphQL that I intend to develop through personal projects.

 ---

-## 📚 I'm currently learning:
+## 📚 Currently learning:

 - NextJS
 - Storybook